 # 4 – Filtering Dashboards

 We are used to treating dashboards as a static monitoring tool, but a nifty trick found in Logz.io can make them more dynamic in nature.
-Dashboards can be filtered by the fields displayed in them.
+Dashboards can be filtered through the fields displayed in them.

-Say for example you are monitoring ELB access logs and are looking at a list of the most time consuming requests.
+Say for example you are monitoring ELB access logs and are looking at a list of the most time-consuming requests.
 You can drill down into a specific request by hovering over the URL field and clicking the filter icon.